bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+OpenUI is a full-stack Generative UI framework — a compact streaming-first language, a React runtime with built-in component libraries, and ready-to-use chat interfaces — that is up to **[67% more token-efficient](https://www.openui.com/docs/openui-lang/benchmarks)** than JSON: https://www.openui.com/

 Edit Banana: A framework for converting statistical formats into editable: https://github.com/BIT-DataLab/Edit-Banana

+Rikugan.
+A reverse-engineering agent for **IDA Pro** and **Binary Ninja** that integrates a multi-provider LLM directly into your analysis UI.
+This project was vibecoded together with my friend, Claude Code: https://github.com/buzzer-re/Rikugan

 ----

 **Linux & DevOps:**

 sshx (https://sshx.io/).
 Fast, collaborative live terminal sharing over the web: https://github.com/ekzhang/sshx

+With Aspia, you can create your own NAT traversal infrastructure (using Router and Relay servers) with connection by ID or use direct connections.
+Aspia supports many features.
+Among them, detailed information about the system, audio, text chat: https://github.com/dchapyshev/aspia

 Bluehood.
 Monitor your local neighbourhood's bluetooth activity: https://github.com/dannymcc/bluehood